richardskumat/dind-ansible-molecule/readme.md

 There's no entrypoint set in the images, only CMD is set to bash.

+## Disclaimer

+All my personal projects are that, personal, and should not be relied upon.

+I will change things at anytime and not keep old files, scripts or docker images around.

 ## Tags

 The latest/$ANSIBLE_VERSION tag runs as [uid 1000 and is part of the docker group(gid 998.)](https://gitlab.com/richardskumat/dind-ansible-molecule/-/blob/master/Dockerfile).

+There are also builds where the default user is root(uid 0).

+See the .gitlab-ci.yml file in the repo or [dockerhub page](https://hub.docker.com/r/qwe1/dind-ansible-molecule/tags) for actively built tags.

 ## Usage examples